pip-services/pip-services-docs/content/en/net/messaging/queues/imessage_queue.md

 - **correlationId**: string - (optional) transaction id used to trace execution through the call chain.

 #### ListenAsync
-Listens for incoming messages and blocks the current thread until queue is closed.
+Listens for incoming messages and blocks the current thread until the queue is closed.
 See also [IMessageReceiver](../imessage_receiver), [ReceiveAsync](#receiveasync)

 > Task ListenAsync(string correlationId, [IMessageReceiver](../imessage_receiver) receiver)